 Bioinformatics analysis of human genes associated with diseases at higher rates in African Americans.

-Student Applicants: Mislie C. Jean-Baptiste, Daria P. Clegg
+Student Applicants: Mislie C. Jean-Baptiste

 Faculty Advisor: Hong Qin

 We seek support to initiate an innovative line of research on health disparity.
 Our long-term goal is to develop functional assays in the model organism of Saccharomyces cerevisiae for human genes associated with diseases at higher rates in African Americans (DHRAA).
-To achieve this goal, we will pursue two specific aims: the first aim is a large scale bioinformatics analysis, and the second aim will focus on a list of candidate genes. .
+To achieve this goal, Miss Jean-Baptistest will conduct a large scale bioinformatics analysis.

 Polymorphisms in human genomes are known to be associated with DHRAAs.
 For example, sickle-cell disease is caused by semi-recessive mutations in the hemoglobin gene [1].
 This disease has a high-incidence in AADPs because the mutant alleles of the hemoglobin genes exist at high frequencies in AADPs.
 The high frequency of the mutant hemoglobin alleles can be attributed to resistance to malaria, an adaptive advantage found in heterozygous carriers [1].
 Kidney diseases occurs disproportionally high in AADPs, and have been linked to several genetic factors [2].
 Recently, one form of kidney disease, a spectrum of nondiabetic end stage kidney disease (ESKD) that is a DFHAA, was linked with missense mutations in APOL1 gene [3].
 These disease variants occur at higher frequencies in two western African populations and have a role in fighting parasitic trypanosome [3].